 Q: Have you had to make any significant sacrifices in order to work toward your retirement goal?

 Fortunately for me, I am very extroverted and have always enjoyed having roommates.
 I’ve made it a point to significantly reduce my overall cost of living by paying no more than $800-$900 a month in rent (which is a steal in Los Angeles).
 I also made the decision of giving up material purchases like handbags and became more in touch with the things that truly bring me joy.
 Saving and working towards this goal far surpasses the instant gratifications of material temptations.

 Q: Are there any misconceptions that you would like to clear up about the FIRE lifestyle?

 Most people think that you have to be really good at math in order to live this way.
 One of my tips to retire early has always been to keep it simple.
 I utilize spreadsheets with the formula to keep track of my budget each month.
 One important thing to keep in mind is that minimizing high-interest debt such as credit cards and loans will help immensely in working towards this goal.

 Catie’s goals and journey show us that enjoying life and financial independence can come much sooner than the traditional age of retirement at 65+ years old.
-The strategy certainly takes dedication as it does come with some concessions, but the reward far outweighs the sacrifices when you can live a life of financial independence with youth still on your side.
-Catie turns what sounds like an unattainable dream, into a very tangible reality.
+The strategy certainly takes dedication, as it does come with some concessions.
+But for many, the reward far outweighs the sacrifices when you can live a life of financial independence with youth still on your side.
+Catie turns what sounds like an unattainable dream into a very tangible reality.